Cesar Basa Air Base: Recent history

+Under the Enhanced Defense Cooperation Agreement (EDCA), the United States and the Philippines started the rehabilitation of the air base's runway in March 2023.
+It was completed in November 2023, making the runway ready to accommodate larger and heavier aircraft.
+It was the largest EDCA project to date which costs PHP 1.3 billion.
+The project consisted of scraping of existing asphalt and re-asphalting and repairing of runway overruns.

 Facilities and equipment

 Facilities

 The air base hosts the Basa Air Base Hospital is one of the primary medical facilities of the Philippine Air Force.
 It also has a ground base flight simulator for pilots training to use the FA-50PH light fighter jet.

 It also hosts a chapel, known as the Our Lady of Loretto Chapel, which was founded in 1949 with St. Michael the Archangel as patron.
 Originally located at the flight line, it was transferred to its present location in 1956.
 It was renovated in 1984 after sustaining heavy damage from a 1983 typhoon.
 It was rededicated to Our Lady of Loretto, and used as an evacuation center for the Mt.
 Pinatubo eruption victims in 1991.
 It was inaugurated on the 55th Founding Anniversary on August 22, 2002.